Niatruc/zombiehome/README.md

 	1 => ["first_name is like ?", ["han%"]],
 })

-# If should add a `or` clause, then separate the criteria into two Hash instances
+# If you need a `or` condition, then separate the criteria into two Hash instances
 users = lht.users.select({
 	birthday: '1990-01-01'..'2018-12-31',
 }, {